nerdschoolbergen/introduction-to-javascript/task-2/README.md

 ### Handling input from the user

-* In `task-2.js`, add:
+* In `task-2.js`, do the following:
-	* Query selector for getting the list (ul) element in the DOM
+	* Find out how to query the DOM  for `ul` (list) elements and assign the result to a variable.
-	* Query selector for getting the input box element in the DOM by name
+	* Do the same for the text field element.
-	* Query selector for getting the form element in the DOM
+	* Do the same for the `form` element as well.
-	* A function called `submitFormHandler` that takes an `event` parameter and logs it to the console.
+	* Declare a function called `submitFormHandler` that takes an `event` parameter and logs it to the console.
-	* Add the function you just created above to the form as an event listener to the `submit` event.
+	* Register the `submitFormHandler` you just declared as an event listener on the `form` element, listening for `submit` events.

 * Type something into the input box and click "Add".
 You should see the text you typed in to the input box displayed in the JavaScript console.